leoyin1127/MultitasknnUNetv2/TechReport.md

 5. **Ensemble of Checkpoints**: For deployment, consider using an ensemble of models from different training epochs to maintain robust classification performance.

-6. **Quantitative Inference Benchmarking:** A comprehensive performance comparison should be conducted between the optimized multitask implementation and the baseline nnUNetv2 running in standard mode.
+6. **Quantitative Inference Benchmarking:** A comprehensive performance comparison should be conducted between the optimized multitask implementation and the baseline multitask nnUNetv2 running in standard mode.
 This would involve training identical network architectures with and without the inference optimizations, allowing for precise measurement of the speed improvements across different hardware configurations and case types.

 ### 7. References